 Our diversified multi-channel distribution network in Asia includes contracted agents, bank partnerships and independent agents, financial advisors, and brokers.
-We have exclusive bancassurance partnerships, including a long-term, regional partnership with DBS Bank Ltd. in Singapore, Hong Kong, mainland China and Indonesia, and VietinBank in Vietnam, that give us access to over 35 million bank customers.
+We have exclusive bancassurance partnerships, including a long-term, regional partnership with DBS Bank Ltd. in Singapore, Hong Kong, mainland China and Indonesia, and Alliance Bank in Malaysia, that give us access to over 35 million bank customers.

 In Hong Kong and Macau, our insurance products are marketed and sold through the Company's agency, bancassurance partnerships, and independent broker channels.
-In Japan, product offerings are marketed through proprietary sales agents, independent agencies or managing general agents ("MGA") and bancassurance partners.
-Corporate products are mainly sold through MGAs.
-In Singapore, mainland China, Vietnam, Indonesia, the Philippines, Malaysia, Cambodia and Myanmar, products are primarily marketed and sold through exclusive agents, bank channels, including exclusive partnerships, brokerages, and independent financial advisors.
+In Japan, product offerings are marketed through proprietary sales agents, independent agencies or managing general agents and bancassurance partners.
+In Singapore, mainland China, Vietnam, Indonesia, the Philippines, Malaysia, Cambodia and Myanmar, products are primarily marketed and sold through agents, bank channels (including exclusive partnerships), brokerages, and independent financial advisors.

-Canada We are a leading financial services provider, offering insurance products, insurance-based wealth accumulation products and banking services, have an in-force variable annuity business, and we leverage the asset management expertise and products managed by our Global Wealth and Asset Management segment.
+Canada We are a leading financial services provider, offering insurance products, insurance-based wealth accumulation products and banking services, have a variable annuity business, and we leverage the asset management expertise and products managed by our Global Wealth and Asset Management segment.